 Aside from being pitched hundreds of ideas daily, what are journalists tired of when it comes to data journalism campaigns?

-Although how PR professionals reach out to journalists for client coverage can determine whether or not they obtain it, a lack of top-tier publisher interest could be due to the content itself.
+Aside from poor PR pitching, a lack of top-tier publisher interest could also be due to the content itself.

-Here are a few likely reasons why journalists are disappointed with your link building campaign:
+Here are a few likely reasons why journalists are disappointed with your PR link building campaign:

 Journalists are always after the next big story, which brings us to one of the most consistent mistakes among content campaigns.